-In addition to working as an artist, I am a trained CBT therapist and currently work for the NHS in Hastings.
-I am also a Yoga teacher, and themes from these two areas of my life inform and inspire my work.
+In addition to working as an artist, I am a Psychotherapist and a Yoga Teacher.
+Themes from these two areas of my life inform and inspire my work.
 Obvious influences can be seen in my mandala paintings, and in the paintings that tell a story about spiritual or emotional journeys and struggles, for example in the ‘Conference of Birds” triptych.

 NOTES ABOUT INDIVIDUAL GALLERIES.

 Life is a Leela, a divine dance.
 It goes around, as all nature goes around, in a spiral of joy.
 (1)

 Paintings inspired by ideas about how the universe was formed and re-formed.
 Contemporary scientific theories ask us to consider unimaginably large or tiny and dense amounts of matter and energy, explosions of a cataclysmic nature, infinite numbers of universes, and 11 rather than 3 dimensions!

 In Fritjof Capra’s The Tao of Physics (2) it is suggested that that the mystical traditions of the East constitute a coherent philosophical framework within which the most advanced Western theories of the physical world can be accommodated.

 Andre Linde discusses the idea of isolated regions peppered throughout the cosmos, where matter undergoes a massive inflation in size, then evolves into new, separate universes.
 In each of these universes, the process continues, with new universes sprouting from far-fling regions in the old, generating a never ending web of ballooning cosmic expanses.
 (3)